crypto-com/sample-thaler-java-example/README.md

 # sample-chain-java-example
-Sample code to demonstrate how Crypto.com Chain C bindings can be used in a  ava project.
+Sample code to demonstrate how Crypto.com Chain C bindings can be used in a Java project.

 # before compiling
 install openjdk